Backing of workers, communities key to Libya's oil revival

 A big breakthrough came in September when Ibrahim Jathran, an armed group leader who had closed several key ports and whom Sanalla vocally denounced, lost control of the terminals to eastern-based military commander Khalifa Haftar.

-Haftar, widely seen to harbour national ambitions, quickly allowed the NOC to reopen the ports and connected fields.
+Haftar, widely seen to harbor national ambitions, quickly allowed the NOC to reopen the ports and connected fields.

 Three months later a two-year blockade on pipelines leading to Sharara and El Feel was lifted near the western town of Zintan, after months of NOC mediation with the factions involved.
 The fields now account for about of third of Libya's total output.